 What Do I Do If I Think My Teenager Needs Addiction Treatment?

 When you take your teenager to the doctor for an assessment, the doctor asks many questions to determine how often, if at all, the teen uses drugs.
-The doctor asks questions to determine any risky behavior in which your child is engaging.
-You teenager may be given a blood and urine test to see if any drugs are in your teenager’s system.
+The doctor asks questions to assess any risky behavior in which your child is engaging.
+Your teenager may be given a blood and urine test to see if any drugs are in your teenager’s system.
 With this information, the doctor should be able to assess if your teen may have an addiction and if a treatment program is needed.

 Teen Mental Health Treatment in South Florida – AWA

-At Adolescent Wellness Academy, a teen mental health treatment center located in South Florida, we understand the complexities and challenges of guiding our loved ones, especially adolescents, towards recovery from mental health challenges.
+At Adolescent Wellness Academy, a teen mental health treatment center located in South Florida, we understand the complexities and challenges of guiding our loved ones, especially adolescents, toward recovery from mental health challenges.

 Recognizing the delicate nature of this journey, we are committed to offering compassionate, specialized care even in situations where individuals may be hesitant to seek help.